igoroctaviano/learning-digital-pathology/02-dicom-wsi-format.md

 **Key point**: VOLUME images form the pyramid.
 Multiple VOLUME instances at different resolutions create the pyramid structure.
 THUMBNAIL images may be included as a fallback if no equivalent VOLUME image exists at that resolution.
 Other image types (OVERVIEW, LABEL) are standalone images, not part of the pyramid.

+## Image Organization: Single Frame vs. Tiled

+According to the [official DICOM WSI documentation](https://dicom.nema.org/dicom/dicomwsi/), there are two ways to organize image data:

+### Single Frame Organization

+In a single frame organization, pixels are stored in rows extending across the entire image:

+- Pixels stored starting from upper left corner
+- Stored row by row, like text on a page
+- **Limitation**: To view a small region, a much larger region must be loaded

+This is inefficient for WSI because accessing any subregion requires loading large amounts of data.

+### Tiled Organization

+In a tiled organization, pixels are stored in square or rectangular tiles:

+- Pixels stored starting from upper left corner
+- Stored tile by tile, like pages in a book
+- **Benefit**: Random access to any subregion without loading the entire image

+**DICOM WSI uses tiled organization** to enable efficient panning and zooming.

 ## Image Pyramid Structure

 ### How Pyramids Work